-Closing this gap will help rural communities more quickly realize the significant benefits from EVs, including economic development opportunities from offering people a place to charge their vehicles, health benefits from improved air quality, and lower greenhouse gas emissions.
+Electric mobility—and the charging infrastructure that supports it—also offers benefits to urban communities.
+This includes economic development opportunities from offering people a place to charge their vehicles, workforce development, health benefits from improved air quality, lower greenhouse gas emissions, and quieter vehicles.

 While it may require substantial investment in charging infrastructure to realize these outcomes, much of those costs can be covered by a variety of funding opportunities.
 Many public and private organizations offer grants, loans, or financial incentives to help individuals, businesses, and communities purchase both EVs and EV chargers.
-See EV Infrastructure Funding and Financing for Rural Areas for information on Federal funding programs that could support entities in planning for and purchasing EV charging infrastructure.
+For example, the Internal Revenue Service (IRS) Alternative Fuel Vehicle Refueling Property Credit provides a tax credit for EV charging stations placed into service.
+See Electric Mobility Infrastructure Funding and Financing for Urban Areas for information on Federal funding programs that could support entities in planning for and purchasing electric mobility charging infrastructure.

 Lower Greenhouse Gas Emissions